Easy Living (1937)

 Who’s at the door?
 Why, it’s smarmy, rumor-spreading Van Buren with an armful and headful of finery for Mr. Ball’s mistress.

 Meanwhile, Mr. Ball has arrived at the Hotel Louis.
 His mansion was too quiet and lonely (his wife left for Florida in a fit of anger about the coat).
-As luck would have it, Louis is giving the story of Mary and J.B. to a gossip columnist (William Demarest, of The Palm Beach Story, The Lady Eve, Dangerous When Wet, Sullivan’s Travels) just as J.B. arrives at the hotel.
-The reporter doesn’t believe Louis, since J.B. has the reputation of being devoted to his wife, but when he sees J.B. taking a room at the same hotel as his “mistress”…well, it sure seems true!
+As luck would have it, Louis is giving the story of Mary and J.B. to a gossip columnist (William Demarest) just as J.B. arrives at the hotel.
+The reporter doesn’t believe Louis, since J.B. has the reputation of being devoted to his wife, but then he sees J.B. taking a room at the same hotel as his “mistress!”
+Well, it sure feels true!

 In another wonderful “coincidence,” Mary runs into Louis and J.B. in the lobby.
 She’s evidently tried on one of her new gowns, a Travis Banton confection of sparkle and tulle.
 J.B. is delighted to run into Mary again, and Mary is delighted to see the man she calls “Santa Claus.”
 Neither has any idea that the man currently drying off in Mary’s suite is J.B.’s son.
 And neither J.B. nor Mary know that just about everyone else thinks they are tangled in a passionate love affair.